kyma-project/api-gateway/.github/ISSUE_TEMPLATE/feature_request.md

 - [ ] Provide documentation.
 - [ ] Verify if the solution works for both open-source Kyma and SAP BTP Kyma runtime.
 - [ ] If resource limits are changed explain why it was needed.
-- [ ] Verify code coverage is improved or explain why if it did not.
+- [ ] Verify that your contributions don't decrease code coverage.
+If they do, explain why this is the case.
 - [ ] Add release notes.

 **Attachments**